radargun/radargun/docs/architecture/design_documentation.md

     mvn clean install -Pextension-example

-You can also build your JAR separately and copy it into the lib/ directory afterwards - all JARs in this directory are scanned for the stages, although the XSD will not reflect it.
+You can also build your JAR separately and copy it into the `lib/` directory afterwards - all JARs in this directory are scanned for the stages, although the XSD will not reflect it.

-### Specific modules

-This feature has been removed in RadarGun 3.0 as there's only single classpath (including both core libraries, stages and plugins).
-Specification-style dependencies use <code>provided</code> Maven dependency.

-RadarGun 2.x:

->In directory specific/ you can find few modules that differ in the way that how these are built and used.
-These are classloaded in plugin's classloader, though they are not compiled against plugin-specific dependencies.
-One example is JPA module which has entities that are annotated with JPA annotations.
-During compilation, we use JPA specification dependency, but this is omitted in run time and plugin is expected to provide its own JPA dependencies.
-This allows us to reuse the entity classes for multiple plugins.